simone-contorno/rt-assignment-2/README.md

 <a name="improve"></a>
 ### Improvements

-To improve the robot performance, it could be done an improvement to mantain better the robot on the center of the path.<br><br>
+To improve the robot performance, it could be done an improvement to mantain better the robot in the center of the path.<br><br>

 Thanks to have read this file, i hope it was clear and interesting.<br>